PRODUCTIONS

 A club-produced show which incorporated a triple live-camera setup.
 Encompassing the tech needs of a full scale musical and film set, Pippin took nine months of hard work to bring to the stage.

-We scaled up as far as possible, renting two Hollyland wireless video transmitters for ease of movement.
-We would construct an entire film, night after night, with the shots and cuts preplanned.
-This would mean that every night of tech we had to build three C100 cameras, >10 lights, eight lavalier mics, a Roland video switcher, tripods and transmitters and monitors and all the cords to connect them--and subsequently strike it all.
+- We would construct an entire film, night after night, with the shots and cuts preplanned.
+Every night of tech we had to load in three C100 cameras, >10 lights, eight lavalier mics, a Roland video switcher, tripods and transmitters and monitors and all the cords to connect them--and subsequently strike it all.

 Photos by Max Soley

+We reinterpreted Lily Tomlin’s Broadway debut as a series of vignettes with eight different actors.
+The connecting thread, as opposed to the acting itself, would be a full tech setup mimicking Tomlin’s “time travel.”
 Along with gaudy audio design and lots of flash warnings, our aim was to transition through worlds physically: clunkily, loudly, and very brightly.

 Photos by Jasmin Wong.
 Featuring Nolan Lewis, Nettie Hitt, Minyoung Huh, Georgia Reed-Stamm, Mae Cohen, Evelyn Grandfield, and Harmony Hoogs.